 There are several tests that measure the amount of HIV particles present in the blood, although the tests become unreliable at low levels of infection.
 Originally this limit was less than 400 or 500 copies per ml.
 New ‘ultra-sensitive’ tests are now able to measure to a lower limit of 50 copies per ml – and these may become the tests that are more widely used.
 Depending on the test used, a measurement below the limit of detection may be referred to as ‘undetectable’.

-The test for viral load is one of the monitoring tests that can indicate disease progression, and may give an indication as to the likely course of HIV infection if left untreated.
-It is generally accepted that higher viral load may lead to more rapid disease progression.
+The test for viral load is one of the monitoring tests that can indicate disease progression and may give an indication as to the likely course of HIV infection if left untreated.
+It is generally accepted that a higher viral load may lead to more rapid disease progression.
 Other indicators such as CD4+ count and symptoms should also be considered when deciding to take treatment.

 When treatment is started, the viral load test gives an indication of how effective the anti-HIV regimen is.
-It is recommended that a baseline viral load test should be done prior to commencing treatment, or switching from one treatment to.
+It is recommended that a baseline viral load test should be done prior to commencing treatment or switching from one treatment.
 A second test should follow a couple of months later, so as to monitor the effect of the drugs.
 It is then recommended to have repeat tests every six months, or even more frequently if there are indications that the regimen is not effective.

 In some individuals, a drug combination can reduce the viral load to ‘undetectable’, even if the CD4+ count remains low.
-An ‘undetectable’ viral load normally means that the virus is less likely to develop resistance to the drugs, and that viral replication is very slow.
+An ‘undetectable’ viral load normally means that the virus is less likely to develop resistance to the drugs and that viral replication is very slow.
 It is standard practice to try and reduce the viral load to ‘undetectable’ at the 50- copy level by around six months of treatment.